mohawker/HacktivityCon-2021-CTF/HacktivityCon-2021-CTF/PWN.md

 ## Retcheck
 ### Problem Type: Buffer Overflow

 We obtain the binary `./retcheck`.
+Running `checksec`, we note that there is no PIE, ASLR, or stack canaries.
 We decompile it in ghidra and take a look at the `main` function.

 `main()` calls another function `vuln()` and returns 0.
 We then look at `vuln()`